N4iF/pwn.sa-website/content/posts/DACL1/DACL1.md

 ![](/posts/DACL1/24.png)

 I got `krbtgt`!

+## Defender side
+To defend against these DACL abuses, restrict who has GenericWrite, WriteDACL, or WriteOwner permissions, monitor for unexpected DACL or ownership changes, and alert when new SPNs are created on regular user accounts.
+Regular permission reviews and logging can prevent these privilege escalation paths.

 Thank you for reading, if there is any inaccuracies, feel free to contact me in LinkedIn.
 resource: https://academy.hackthebox.com/module/219/section/2329